You can install agents on *nix, Windows, or macOS.

 - Run the installer as administrator.

-- When prompted, provide the hostname of your master, for example puppet.
+- When prompted, provide the hostname of your primary server, for example puppet.

 Install Windows agents using